in2code-de/migration/readme.md

     public function initialize()
     {
         if (!is_array($this->getConfigurationByKey('search')) || !is_array($this->getConfigurationByKey('replace'))) {
-            throw new \Exception('configuration search and replace is missing');
+            throw new \Exception('configuration search and replace is missing', 1525355698);
         }
     }